fekepp/dlubm-ldfu-eval/README.md

 ### Configuration
 #### AWS CLI
-AWS CLI must be configured with appropriate credentials.
+AWS CLI must be configured with appropriate credentials, i.e., secret key id and secret access key, for a user that is permit to manage EC2 security groups and instances.

+    $ aws configure

 #### Environment
 For configuring the environment, create the `configuration` file by either copying the `configuration.example` file or creating a new one based on the example file.